zchee/golang-wiki/Modules.md

 ### Modules

 A *module* is a collection of related Go packages that are versioned together as a single unit.
-Most often, a single version-control repository corresponds exactly to a single module, but alternatively, a single version-control repository can hold multiple modules.

 Modules record precise dependency requirements and create reproducible builds.

+Most often, a version control repository contains exactly one module defined in the repository root.
+(Multiple modules are supported in a single repository, but typically that would result in more work on an on-going basis than a single module per repository).

 Modules must be semantically versioned according to [semver](https://semver.org/) in the form `v(major).(minor).(patch)`, such as  `v0.1.0` or `v1.2.3`.
 The leading `v` is required.
 If using Git, [tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging) released commits with their versions.
 Public and private module repositories and proxies are becoming available (see FAQ [below](https://github.com/golang/go/wiki/Modules#are-there-always-on-module-repositories-and-enterprise-proxies)).